jgswift/qtil/README.md

 ## Usage

-Qtil is a collection of traits and general utilities to assist in development and over-all reduce boilerplate.
+Qtil is a collection of traits and general utilities to assist in development and reduce boilerplate.

-Note: using the traits provided in this package may impact performance for cpu intensive operations.

 The following is an ArrayAccess minimal example
 ```php